JorritSalverda/infinity/README.md

 Having a pipeline as code gives control over build time dependency to the authors of the application.

-A `.infinity.yaml` manifest could look as follows:
+An `.infinity.yaml` manifest looks as follows:

 ```yaml
 build: